Godwin-will/JobSearchandApplicationTracker/README.md

 ## **Business Use Case:**

 ### **Problem Statement**
+Since completing my master's thesis in January 2025, I have applied to numerous job openings and had a couple of interviews but I have faced challenges in effectively managing my job applications, tracking application statuses, remembering follow-up dates, and identifying which job roles or industries yield more interview opportunities.
+Interestingly from my research, I found that **59% of job seekers find the job search process as time-consuming as a full-time job**, and **77% lose track of crucial follow-up opportunities**, leading to missed chances and inefficiencies as stated by an Article published by ResponseSource.
+Therefore, I decided to develop a solution that streamlines application tracking and provides insights into job search performance.

 Job seekers often struggle with:
 - Tracking their job applications and follow-ups efficiently.
 - Identifying patterns in their job search performance.